vamsi/python-quickstart/types.rst

 ::

-    #To Acess The 1st Element In The Tuple
+    #To Access The 1st Element In The Tuple
     team[0]

-    #To Acess The Last Element In The Tuple
+    #To Access The Last Element In The Tuple
     team[-1]

-    #To Acess The Element From 1st Location To 2nd Location
+    #To Access The Element From 1st Location To 2nd Location
     team[1:3]

 ::